Erlotinib Side Effects

 Applies to erlotinib: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking erlotinib:More common
+You should check with your doctor immediately if any of these side effects occur when taking erlotinib:More common

 - Burning, tingling, numbness or pain in the hands, arms, feet, or legs